omermikhailk/xkcd-scraper/README.md

-# xkcd-scraper
+# xkcd Scraper

-A scraper which will download all of the XKCD comics
+A scraper which will download all of the XKCD comics.